imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 This feature is only available in custom enterprise pricing plans.
 {% endhint %}

-ImageKit leverages AWS CloudFront functions and CloudFront distribution configurations to provide advanced security and optimization features that you can use to optimize your asset delivery flow and save costs.
+ImageKit provides advanced security and optimization features that you can use to optimize your asset delivery flow and save costs.

 It includes the following features:
 1. IP and IP range blocking